currie04/Flight_Computer/esp32_fc/Docs/Architecture.md

 This is because we produce data faster than it can be consumed.

-From this queue, the processing task runs, updating the State struct for the control task  to use and adding to __qTelemetry__ (for telemetry logging + transmission). __qTelemetry__ is stored in telemetry packets, State is stored as the latest information in the struct.
+From this queue, the processing task runs, updating the State struct for the control task  to use and adding to __qTelemetry__ (for telemetry logging + transmission). __qTelemetry__ is stored in telemetry packets, State is stored as the latest information in the struct (for control, we don't care about history, just the latest state information).

 Packets from  __qTelemetry__  are sent out to __qRadioTx__ and __qLogger__, for their individual tasks to deal with